Create a Firebase account

 Collect Your Config

-On that same page after registering your app, you will see the config and SDK instruction.
+On that same page, after registering your app, you will see the config and SDK instructions.
 We are basically going to tell our Rork project editor to add these in.

 Creating the Backend Data Schema